-6.5 What is the scope of intellectual property protection for Software as a Medical Device?
+6.5 What is the scope of intellectual property protection for software as a medical device?

 Software is only patentable in the UK to the extent that it meets the requirements in the UK Patents Act 1977.
 These requirements are stringent and difficult to meet for software.
-Generally, however, software will be protected as a literary work under the CDPA (see question 6.2 above).
+Generally, however, software will be protected as a literary work under the CDPA (see question 6.2).

 6.6 Can an artificial intelligence device be named as an inventor of a patent in your jurisdiction?
+Why or why not?

 Following the decision in Stephen L Thaler v The Comptroller-General of Patents, Designs And Trade Marks [2021] EWCA 1374, an AI device cannot be named as an inventor of a patent in the UK.
 In October 2021, the UKIPO issued a public consultation on whether the Patents Act should be amended to permit an AI system to be named as an inventor or whether the definition of inventor should be expanded to include humans responsible for an AI system which devises inventions.
-The outcome of the consultation is expected during the course of 2022.
+The outcome of the consultation was that AI was not considered advanced enough to invent without human intervention and that there was therefore no planned change to UK patent law for AI-devised inventions.

-6.7 What are the core rules or laws related to government funded inventions in your jurisdiction?
+6.7 What are the core rules or laws related to government-funded inventions in your jurisdiction?